gokuldas/study-rustycap/README.md

-STUDY-RUSTYCAP
+Study-RustyCap
 ==============

 An experimental project to implement pcap processing in Rust language.
-Expect sharp edges
+Expect to be rough around the edges

 LICENSE
 -------